mknichel/javascript-errors/README.md

 **No Error object provided**

-The 5th argument to the window.onerror function is an Error object, or at least it's supposed to be.
+The 5th argument to the window.onerror function is supposed to be an Error object.
 This was added to the WHATWG spec in 2013: https://html.spec.whatwg.org/multipage/webappapis.html#errorevent.
-Chrome and Firefox now properly provide an Error object (along with a critical stack property), but Safari and IE do not.
-This works in Firefox since Firefox 14 (https://bugzilla.mozilla.org/show_bug.cgi?id=355430) and in Chrome since late 2013 (https://mikewest.org/2013/08/debugging-runtime-errors-with-window-onerror, https://code.google.com/p/chromium/issues/detail?id=147127).
-Older versions of Chrome (such as Chrome 28 which is popular on Android) do not get an error object.
+Chrome, Firefox, and IE11 now properly provide an Error object (along with the critical stack property), but Safari and IE10 do not.
+This works in Firefox since Firefox 14 (https://bugzilla.mozilla.org/show_bug.cgi?id=355430) and in Chrome since late 2013 (https://mikewest.org/2013/08/debugging-runtime-errors-with-window-onerror, https://code.google.com/p/chromium/issues/detail?id=147127), although older versions of Chrome (such as some versions still popular on Android) do not get an error object.

 **Cross domain sanitization**